chriscebrero/calculator-mortgage/README.md

 - Include CMHC Insurance: Automatically calculates and includes CMHC insurance costs depending on the amount of down payment relative to the purchase price.
 - Flexible Amortization Periods: Supports custom amortization periods to reflect different loan terms.
 - Various Payment Schedules: Offers calculations for monthly, bi-weekly, and accelerated bi-weekly payment schedules.

+## Starting the application
+- Navigate to backend/src and start up the server using `node app.js`
+- Navigate to the frontend folder and start up the UI using `yarn start` or equivalent
+- To run any BE tests, navigate to backend/src and run `npm test`